 Invest In An Ambassador Program For Your Shopify Store

-This is the one the most hassle-free to recruiting influencers to market your product.
+This is one of the most hassle-free ways to recruit influencers to market your product.
 It depends on enlisting people who are already using and enjoying your product to sign up for a program where they can earn a commission for marketing it on their social media channels.